Qelem Wollega massacre: Massacre

 The Amhara Association of America claimed the attack took place with three groups of militants - the first group came with machine guns and provided security for the other two groups, the second group were the executioners of civilians, and the third group "engaged in looting and property destruction."
 Between 140 and 200 Amhara civilians from Village 20 were killed, with the highest toll being 223.
 Survivors from Village 20 stated that "hundreds" of prisoners were taken by the OLA, some of which were executed while marching to Village 21.

 While at the predominantly-Oromo Village 21, eighty-five Amhara civilians were killed.
 Some of the prisoners the OLA took included district and administration officials, humanitarian workers, and other civilians.
 The Oromo Special Forces could not confirm their health status.

 Aftermath and Reactions

-Ethiopian president Abiy Ahmed stated that "Citizens in Oromia region, Kelem Welega zone, have been massacred." immediately following the attacks, with no specifics.
+Prime Minister Abiy Ahmed stated that "Citizens in Oromia region, Kelem Welega zone, have been massacred." immediately following the attacks, with no specifics.

 Civilians speaking to BBC stated that during the attack, no Ethiopian special forces arrived on scene until 6:00 AM, although they were stationed just 20 kilometers away.
 The Ethiopian army and local government forces did not arrive until 8:00 AM, although "no action was taken".
 Oromia Special Forces and the Hawa Gelana administration restricted civilians from photographing the massacre, and telecommunications remained defunct in the town for a week afterward.